dmcarrington/nostr-mcp-server/README.md

 - "Show me the latest 20 notes from npub1qny3tkh0acurzla8x3zy4nhrjz5zd8ne6dvrjehx9n9hr3lnj08qwuzwc8"

+For zap queries, you can enable extra validation and debugging:

+- "Show me all zaps for npub1qny3tkh0acurzla8x3zy4nhrjz5zd8ne6dvrjehx9n9hr3lnj08qwuzwc8 with validation and debug enabled"

 ## Limitations

 - The server has a default 8-second timeout for queries to prevent hanging